 3 Minutes 30 Seconds

-Mechanical Heart is an interactive sound/light sculpture which finds the proximity of the audience, then instantly activates the multiple of chain reactions to communicate with the Pendulum.
-A pair of contact transducers vibrate and resonate the modified sound of wave inside Mechanical Heart.
+Activator is an interactive sound/light sculpture which finds the proximity of the audience, then instantly activates the multiple of chain reactions to communicate with the Pendulum.
+A pair of contact transducers vibrate and resonate the modified sound of wave inside the Activator.
 Carefully tuned to avoid any feedback, the sound is again picked up by a pair of contact microphones, then distorted and amplified to resonate back inside by the two speakers.
 The LED light, converged by the 60 degree reflector, illuminates the Pendulum which instantly responds to initiate its programmed performance.

 Found Object, Audio Amplifier and Speaker